The funding call is open – here's how we work with research

 Background image

 The three areas closely follow Lantmännen's own business, from the farm through to finished products like bread, specialty ingredients and bio-based fuel components.
-The foundation has been around for 40 years, and over that time it has developed a model that brings research, farming and industry together.
+The Foundation has been around for 40 years, and over that time it has developed a model that brings research, farming and industry together.

 – We work with researchers on issues that matter over the long term, and we build knowledge that actually gets used.
-The information about the funding call goes into more detail about our current research priorities, says Helena.
+The information about the call goes into more detail about our current research priorities, says Helena.

 / Helena Fredriksson